riazul701/dev-notes/Git/Git-Credential-Manager.md

     * This credential store uses Windows DPAPI to encrypt credentials which are stored as files in your file system.
 The file structure is the same as the [plaintext files credential store](https://github.com/git-ecosystem/git-credential-manager/blob/main/docs/credstores.md#plaintext-files) except the first line (the secret value) is protected by DPAPI.
     * By default files are stored in `%USERPROFILE%\.gcm\dpapi_store`.
 This can be configured using the environment variable `GCM_DPAPI_STORE_PATH` environment variable.
     * If the directory doesn't exist it will be created.
-* Check credential helper: `git config --global credential.helper`
+* Check credential helper: `git config --global credential.helper` [Shows path of "git-credential-manager.exe"]
-* Check credential store: `git config --global credential.credentialStore`
+* Check credential store: `git config --global credential.credentialStore` [Shows "wincredman" / "dpapi"]

 ## Windows Subsystem for Linux